 Schedule a Show Cause Hearing on the issuance of the writ.

+Actions not filed pursuant to RCW 59.12, RCW 59.18, and/or RCW 59.20 are not entitled to a show cause hearing.
+Any such action improperly set for show cause shall be removed from the unlawful detainer calendar.

 Proper notice must be given to the defendant:

 Notice of the hearing, and